Monmouthshire Railway and Canal Company: The Caerleon line

 In the parliamentary session of 1865 a new and rival company, the Pontypool, Caerleon and Newport Railway, was authorised by the Pontypool, Caerleon and Newport Railway Act 1865 (28 & 29 Vict. c. ccclxiv).
 The Great Western Railway, as successors to the Newport, Abergavenny and Hereford Railway (and in turn the West Midland Railway) had their line to Hereford from Pontypool, but had to rely on the Monmouthshire Company's Eastern Valley Line between there and Newport.
-The new company was to acquire the old Caerleon Tramroad and convert it to a modern railway route between Maindee, immediately east of the Great Western Railway station at Newport High Street, and Pontypool, by-passing the entire Eastern Valley line.
+The new company was to acquire the old Caerleon Tramroad and convert it to a modern railway route between Maindee, immediately east of the GWR station at Newport High Street, and Pontypool, by-passing the entire Eastern Valley line.

 The Pontypool, Caerleon and Newport Railway Amendment Act 1868 (31 & 32 Vict. c. cxxxvii) had received royal assent on 13 July 1868, but the GWR, as its sponsor, was heavily committed at the time in converting the track gauge of much of its network from broad gauge to narrow (standard gauge).
 The Pontypool, Caerleon and Newport Railway was opened for goods traffic on 18 September 1874.
 Coal trains from Aberdare were re-routed by the Great Western over the Taff Vale Extension line to Pontypool Road, and along the Caerleon line to the South Wales main line at Maindee Junction, diverting much business away from the Monmouthshire network.
 The effect was marked: six months after the Pontypool, Caerleon and Newport Railway opened, Monmouthshire income was £455 less than for the previous half year, and £3,274 down on the previous year.
 Passenger operation started on 21 December 1874.

 Network extensions

 In 1870 two short branches were opened from Pontnewynydd, forking at Branches Fork Junction and proceeding to Cwmffrwdoer and Cwmnantddu respectively.
 Both were very steeply graded and served several pits and a clay mine.
 The Cwmffrwdoer branch had gradients of 1 in 22 but the Cwmnantddu branch had 1 in 19, an exceptional gradient for adhesion lines.
 Ascending the gradient, the locomotive was required to propel the train, but the brake van was next to the locomotive, restricting the driver's view.
 Two guards were required, one in the leading wagon and one in the van relaying the front guard's signals to the driver.
-Between 1888 and 1890 the Great Western Railway built four special vans for these duties: they had low bodies, less than 11 feet from rail level.
+Between 1888 and 1890 the GWR built four special vans for these duties: they had low bodies, less than 11 feet from rail level.
 They were replaced by new vans in 1949, and these were scrapped in 1968.

 On 18 September 1879 a third branch was opened from Trevethin Junction, a little south of Pontnewynydd, to Abersychan & Talywain.
 It formed a tight semi-circle over the Cwmffrwdoer and Cwmnantddu branches.
 This last branch had a passenger service, and from 1912 rail motor trains were introduced, coupled with the provision of several halts for the service.